Burlington Route - Colorado & Southern

 The Burlington Route

 A trip to Galesburg in November 1956 netted me one of my favorite shots.
 Here, 4-8-4 No. 5621 starts a heavy train out of Galesburg for points west.
 Below is a broadside shot taken a few seconds later.
 Like others of her class, No. 5621 had 74-inch drivers, 28x30-inch cylinders, and 250 pounds of boiler pressure per square inch.
 All of this produced 67,500 pounds of tractive effort.
-What kept her rolling, however, was the 106.5-square-foot grate area of the firebox that supplied the steam-producing capacity for continuous running at speed.
+What kept her rolling, however, were the 106.5-square-foot grate area of the firebox, the 5225 square feet of evaporative heating surface and the 2403 square feet of superheating surface.
+These features supplied the steam-producing capacity for continuous running at speed.

 CB&Q No. 5621